john-kheir/home/docs/installing/usb.md

 ## On Linux

-We assume that your USB Device is `/dev/sdc`, you can make boot the kernel as following:
+We assume that your USB device is `/dev/sdc`, you can make boot the kernel as following:

 - Create a FAT32 partition (this will erase the whole device): `mkfs.vfat /dev/sdc`
 - Mount the partition: `mount /dev/sdc /mnt/g8os-usb`